Economy of Japan: Overview

 Some companies have powerful enterprise unions and shuntō.
-The Nenko System or Nenko Joretsu, as it is called in Japan, is the Japanese system of promoting an employee based on his or her proximity to retirement.
-The advantage of the system is that it allows older employees to achieve a higher salary level before retirement and it usually brings more experience to the executive ranks.
-The disadvantage of the system is that it does not allow new talent to be combined with experience and those with specialized skills cannot be promoted to the already crowded executive ranks.
-It also does not guarantee or even attempt to bring the "right person for the right job".
+The nenko system or nenko joretsu as it is called in Japan, is the Japanese system of preferring to promote employees close to retirement.
+This is done to prioritise experience in executive positions and to allow older employees to achieve a higher salary level before retirement.
+The nenko system has been criticised for leaving younger employees at a disadvantage against older employees who may be less capable.

 Relationships between government bureaucrats and companies are often close.
 Amakudari (天下り, amakudari) is the institutionalised practice where Japanese senior bureaucrats retire to high-profile positions in the private and public sectors.
 The practice is increasingly viewed as corrupt and a limitation on efforts to reduce ties between the private sector and the state that prevent economic and political reforms.
 Lifetime employment (shūshin koyō) and seniority-based career advancement have been common in the Japanese work environment.
-Japan has begun to gradually move away from some of these norms.
+These practices have become less common in recent years.